PaulZC/Balloon_Calculator/README.md

 - The approximate time to burst in cell C49.

 The altitude at which the balloon would float, if it does not burst first, is calculated in cell C50.
 Cell C51 indicates whether the balloon will float or burst.
+The time taken to achieve float is estimated in cell C52.
-The balloon volume at float, as a percentage of the burst volume, is calculated in cell C55.
+The balloon volume at float, as a percentage of the burst volume, is calculated in cell C56.
 This indicates how close the balloon will be to bursting at float.

 ## Single_Balloon__Floater